bentefay/blog/applicative-instance-for-compose.md

 # Incrementally solving the `Applicative` instance for `Compose`

-Here at Stacktrace, our team have been working our way through the incredible (and incredibly challenging) (https://github.com/data61/fp-course)[data61 course].
+Here at Stacktrace, our team have been working our way through the incredible (and incredibly challenging) [data61 course](https://github.com/data61/fp-course).
 Last week we started working on the `Applicative` instance for `Compose`, and boy, it is _much_ harder to implement than you might expect.

 Lets have a look: